joonassandell/portfolio/README.md

 ### Notes

+- There are slight details applied for iPhone mobile safari.
+Especially to make the site look better when the "Tab Bar" is used in the iOS Safari settings (I thinks it's default).
 - During loading (`is-loading` class and effect in `App.tsx`) prevents user from scrolling when Splash screen is visible.
 Class `is-loading` also prevents possible overflow jumps caused by initial scrollbar.
 - Using scroll offsets with locomotive-scroll seems to be almost impossible because the elements sometimes jump (e.g. Figure) depending on the vieport height and the elements height.
 I guess this happens because the elements are not in locomotives "in view" and don't know how to calculate the scroll position before that.
 Even if using scroll targets, no luck.
 - `urlState` fn needs the origin url (`NEXT_PUBLIC_ORIGIN`) which needs to match the domain it's used in.
 Couldn't figure out how to get the origin (= protocol & domain) server side so the env variable was created. `NEXT_PUBLIC_ORIGIN` is set in `next.config.js` to set working origins for each type of deployment.
 Branch up-to-date urls don't set this properly by design, instead, view the unique URLs.
 Previews that are deployed locally should use the `LOCAL_DEPLOYMENT=true` build env so that the up-to-date preview url matches.